NYCDA-BSSA-SEPTEMBER-2016/NYCDA/week_3/javascript-quiz.md

  - 6f.
 Explain the difference between these two ways, and when it is appropriate to use each way.
 Dot notation is preferred whenever possible for increased readability.
 However, dot notation does not always work.
 Examples: object.number does not work, object[0] is the only way to access properity 0.
+Dot notation also doesn't work if you are trying to refence a variable rather than a string.
+E.g. var apples = 'bananas', groceries = {}; groceries.apples = 4 // groceries.apples = 4; groceries[apples] = 4 // groceries.bananas = 4.

  - 6g.
 Describe how to iterate though an object using a loop. for (keys in object)